 Level 2 Admissions for Teacher Certification Programs

-Students are admitted to Level 2 three times a year.
+Students are admitted to Level 2 two times a year.
 The deadlines to apply for Level 2 admission are:

 Level 2 Admission Requirements

 Students working toward initial teacher certification and those in a combined degree program may apply for Level 2 upon completion of the following requirements.